List of Farid Gabteni’s quotes

 Until you empty your heart of rage and hatred, you can’t fill it with the Love of God and spread it in His Creation.
 (Farid Gabteni)

-Love is a blessing, hatred, a curse; the First One is Good, the second, a demon.
+Love is a blessing, hatred a curse; the former is good, the latter a demon.
 (Farid Gabteni)

 All creature on earth, and all bird that fly with wings, are communities like you (Qurân/Chapter 6, verse 38).
 The true Muslim cannot hold in contempt, mistreat, degrade, or weaken any animal, or kill it without good reason, much less for pleasure.
 Even to feed himself, he cannot trivially kill an animal; he must consider this act in the Name of God as a sacrificial operation, that is, an extraordinary act performed in fear of God, Creator of Breath of all life.
 (Farid Gabteni)